 Before concluding such contracts, consumers should also be informed about their right of withdrawal, which amounts to 14-days.

 When exercising their cancellation rights, consumers do not have to give any reason and must not incur any costs, except the cost of returning the unwanted goods back to the seller.
-This, unless, they are not informed of such charges.
-In this case the postage costs must be paid by the seller.
+If, however, consumers are not informed of these costs before concluding the sale, the costs of returning the unwanted goods must be paid by the seller.

 When the right of withdrawal does not apply, consumers must be informed accordingly.